Manecas1221212/romance/chapter_02.md

 "I know.
 I miss you too."

 After they hung up, Anna bought a croissant and ate it on a stoop, watching the city move.
 A child dropped a stuffed rabbit and howled like the world was ending.
 A woman in a red coat ran a meeting into her phone, striding like the sidewalk was a treadmill and she was winning.
 New York pulsed around her—indifferent and perfect.

-Anna thought about Jane.
-About that manager at another firm who'd never know.
-About the choice Jane was making today so she could keep making choices tomorrow.

 She spent the rest of Saturday working, then sleeping fitfully, dreaming about conference rooms and clinic waiting rooms that kept morphing into each other.
 Sunday morning she ran Riverside until her lungs burned, then holed up in the library until the light changed and her stomach reminded her she'd forgotten lunch.